TheShaqtus/FantasyFootballProj/README.md

 **Dependencies**

-No dependencies besides provided data is necessary.
+No dependencies besides provided data are necessary.

 **System Requirements**